cuemacro/finmarketpy/README.md

 * Written in object orientated way to make code more reusable

 # Merging with pythalesians
-I had previously written the open source PyThalesians financial library (which has been merged with this).
+I had previously written the open source PyThalesians financial library (which has been merged with this - so can focus on maintaining one set of libraries).
 This new finmarketpy library has
 * similar functionality to the trading part of pythalesians
 * I've rewritten the API to make it much cleaner and easier to use, as well as having many new features.